git-tom-hub/BME280_PIC32_MHC_PIC32MX470/README.md

 I share the result here for anyone else who is having issues with the "Getting started with PIC32MX470" application.

-I am biased, but I think my implementation of the BME 280 driver is the best I've seen.
-It handles multiple instances of the device.
+My driver handles multiple instances of the device.

 This effort came about in my mission to transition from PIC 24 and MCC to Harmony 3 MHC and PIC32's.